 As a school we follow the graduated approach in delivering support to those children identified as SEND.
 This approach is intentionally flexible, reflecting and responding to the variety of needs present in the school setting and allowing for the professional discretion and judgement of individual teachers.

-Each child identified on the SEND register is provided with a 'Personalised Pupil Plan'.
+Each child identified on the SEND register is provided with a Learning Support plan if their learning is being impacted upon.
 These plans identify the specific needs of individual children, the initial assessment taken to establish that need, the plan for supporting the child, the programme, support materials and individual staff who will deliver the support and the intended outcome with review date.
-We consider that each individual child's 'Personalised Pupil Plan' is a living record which tell us exactly what needs have been identified, how to remove barriers to learning effectively, the clear outcomes to be achieved within an agreed time frame, as well as who is responsible for maintaining and updating the plan.
+We consider that each individual child's plan is a living record which tell us exactly what needs have been identified, how to remove barriers to learning effectively, the clear outcomes to be achieved within an agreed time frame, as well as who is responsible for maintaining and updating the plan.

-The SENCO will have oversight of all plans to ensure that they are kept up to date and that intervention strategies are eliciting the intended impact.
+The SEND Lead will have oversight of all plans to ensure that they are kept up to date and that intervention strategies are eliciting the intended impact.
 The core expectation though, is that each teacher holds the ultimate responsibility for evidencing progress against the outcomes described in the plan.

-- It is the responsibility of the class teacher of the named child on the register, to keep the information in the 'Personalised Pupil Plan' up to date. - The 'Personalised Pupil Plans' must be reviewed by class teachers at least once every half term, although this may occur more frequently where targets and outcomes are more short term.
-The review of 'Personalised Pupil Plans' will feed into pupil progress meetings once a term. - The decision about what level of provision is appropriate for individual pupils follows a consultation between the class teacher and the SENCO.
+- It is the responsibility of the class teacher of the named child on the register, to keep the information in the plan up to date. - The plans must be reviewed by class teachers at least once every half term, although this may occur more frequently where targets and outcomes are more short term.
+The review of plans will feed into pupil progress meetings once a term. - The decision about what level of provision is appropriate for individual pupils follows a consultation between the class teacher and the SEND Lead.
 Factors that will inform the decision include: formative assessment data, the school's tracking data, the results of any national summative assessment, the child's achievement against national expectations, parental views and the pupil's own comments.
-The level of provision will be regularly reviewed and adapted in response to identified changes in need. - Children with SEND who fail to respond to specific intervention strategies and continue to achieve significantly below their peers/national expectations, will be identified through a combination of: analysis of performance data, work sampling, classroom observations and pupil interviews. - The SENCO will liaise with specialist services when it is felt necessary to engage additional support for pupils with SEND.
-The SENCO will be responsible for monitoring this additional provision.
-Where there is a cost factor, the SENCO will be responsible for managing this disbursement and for reporting to the SEND governor on its impact and cost effectiveness.
+The level of provision will be regularly reviewed and adapted in response to identified changes in need. - Children with SEND who fail to respond to specific intervention strategies and continue to achieve significantly below their peers/national expectations, will be identified through a combination of: analysis of performance data, work sampling, classroom observations and pupil interviews. - The SEND Lead will liaise with specialist services when it is felt necessary to engage additional support for pupils with SEND.
+The SEND Lead will be responsible for monitoring this additional provision.
+Where there is a cost factor, the SEND Lead will be responsible for managing this disbursement and for reporting to the Disadvantaged pupil governor on its impact and cost effectiveness.
 Parents and pupils will be involved in the initial decision to make a referral for external specialist support and any future reviews of this provision.